britech0/Stock-Market-Trading-Journal/README.md

 To use:
 - Make a copy of the repository / download the files
-- Connect to a mongoDB cluster
+- Create .env file, Connect to a mongoDB cluster by adding the string to MONGO_URI="<string>", JWT_SECRET
-- Npm start in the backend and frontend as well as the microservice file
+- Npm start in the backend and frontend
+- In a new terminal type node microserviced.js to start the pie chart microservice file.
+- In a new terminal type python microservicea.js to start the statistics microservice file.

 Screenshots of the login page, homepage, trade form page, and contact page: